SGDInstitute/apollo/content/collections/pages/mblgtacc/sponsor-exhibit.md

         content:
           -
             type: text
-            text: 'Thank you to our sponsors'
+            text: 'Thank you to our 2021 sponsors'
       -
         type: paragraph
         content:
           -
             type: text
             text: 'The MBLGTACC 2021 host committee and the Midwest Institute for Sexuality and Gender Diversity are grateful for the organizations and people that have supported the conference through direct and in-kind donations.
-The conference would not have been possible without the levels of support they’ve given the conference over the past two years.'
+The conference would not have been possible without the levels of support they’ve given the conference.'
       -
         type: set
         attrs: